Samuel026b/Speiderne/rules.md

 ### ♠ - Windless<a name="windless"></a>
 What a pity: no wind!
 You will have to fund this expedition with 2 cards, instead of 1 this turn.
 ### ♥ - Pirates<a name="pirates"></a>
 We encounter an island!
 And then we see pirates...
 These pirates plunder your expedition: they won't stop until they get enough.
 Take cards from the expedition until the sum of the cards is more than the value of the pirate-card.
 These cards go to the discard pile.
-Same as the storm, the used cards (what you took away from your expedition, however, not the pirate-card itself is to be left on the "map") are thrown away to the discard pile
+Same as the storm, the used cards (what you took away from your expedition, however, the pirate-card itself is to be left on the "map") are thrown away to the discard pile.
 ### ♦ - Treasure<a name="treasure"></a>
 An island!
 Seems like there should be treasure here...
 However, that doesn't always end well.
 If the island is too big (value of the treasure-card is more than 5), you loose a part of your expedition (throw a card to the discard pile).
 But you get your treasure, though! (take one card from the main deck)
-## Points
+## Points<a name="points"></a>
-You get points based on the action cards you've uncovered ...?
+You get 1 point for each region you discover.